CowboyLogic/JiraPS/docs/en-US/commands/Add-JiraGroupMember.md

 ## DESCRIPTION

 This function adds a JIRA user to a JIRA group.
+It supports both JIRA API v2 and v3 for user identification.

 ## EXAMPLES